 Cholera is extremely contagious.
 It is usually transmitted through fecally contaminated water, hands or food.
 The greatest risk occurs in over-populated communities, displaced populations and refugee settings, where poor sanitation, unsafe drinking water and food, and increased person-to-person contact allow the disease to spread more easily.

 Oxfam’s cholera response: five key actions to stop the spread

 Since the beginning of the outbreak, Oxfam has worked to contain the disease by focusing its response on improving access to safe and clean water and promoting good hygiene practices:

 - We repair water supplies and carry out disinfection of water storage and sources using chlorine that helps kill or reduce the bacteria

 - We provide households with water purification equipment and distribute hygiene materials such as soap for hand washing, buckets and safe water containers

 - We construct latrines and provide solid waste management facilities for the safe disposal of excreta to prevent it coming into contact with other people

 - We train community volunteers to spread hygiene messages for cholera prevention and treatment, including hand washing and cleaning of water storage facilities

 - We conduct public health campaigns to raise awareness about the measures individuals can take at the household level to prevent and treat cholera

-We have already provided water and sanitation assistance to more than 430,000 people in Taiz, Aden, Hajja and Amran governorates.
+We have already provided water and sanitation assistance to more than 1.2 million people in eight governorates, Taiz, Aden, Hajja and Amran among them.
 Cholera is simple to treat and prevent, but while the fighting continues the task is made doubly difficult.